 There were also cases when the victim had a mockery of "trial" in a real court, which lasted only a few minutes before the jury decided and the mob dragged him out to administer the hanging.
 It would be impossible to consider that a fair judgement today.
 But historians consider those cases to be legal capital punishment sentenced by the court, not as a lynching.

 Also, in the Far West the method most often used to terrorize Chinese people was by burning down the entire neighborhood to ruin their livelihoods and cause the residents to flee forever.
 Yet, no one was killed.
 These incidents do not appear on the map.

 Remember that different researchers did not always use the same methods to uncover lynchings, so not every death in the newspapers was evaluated consistently by the same person.
 Even back in the 1900s some states used a different definition of lynching.
 One example is North Carolina, where officials reported an act of lynching only if a person was physically seized from the jailhouse before being killed by a mob.
 Yet if the mob grabbed a suspect from their home (or off the street), then North Carolina's government did not want to count it as a lynching.
 Most other states counted both kinds.
 Ever since since Monroe Work's time, activists have been arguing passionately with each other about the criteria for lynchings.

 As a result, this means you cannot accurately compare one state against another using this map.
 The purpose of this map is to remember every name we can, not to rank the states.

 Along with The Chicago Tribune, Monroe Work started his counting from events in the year 1882.
 Now we know other lynchings occurred earlier than this, but modern scholars have not yet uncovered all earlier cases for all 50 states.
 Only in some states does research exist for the period before 1881.
-At this time (in 2016), the most well-documented state is Missouri, which has been investigated all the way back to 1803.
+As of 2016, the most well-documented state is Missouri, which has been investigated all the way back to 1803.

 Therefore on this website you will find early lynchings only in the following places: